Nonparametric inference for nonstationary spatial point processes: Model Specification

 {\proposition For $s, s' \in \mathcal{S}$,

 }

 Finally,

-The proofs of Propositions \ref{proposition__cov_beta} and \ref{proposition__cov_lambda} are provided in Appendix \ref{appendix__proofs} of the supplementary material.
-The above results and the fact that the prior on $U$ results in nonstationary functions $w_l(s,s')$, imply a nonstationary covariance function for the IF.
+The proofs of Propositions \ref{proposition__cov_beta} and \ref{proposition__cov_lambda} are provided in the online Appendix A.2 and A.3.
+The above results and the fact that the prior on $U$ results in nonstationary functions $\kappa_\ell(s,s')$, imply a nonstationary covariance function for the IF.
 This feature will be illustrated in Section \ref{sec__applications}.